michaelsbradleyjr/vps-setup/README.md

 Since I don't do this from scratch every day, I need to refer back to those familiar docs, spread across the Web, to make sure I haven't missed a step.
 To keep things a bit simpler, this README will collect those basic steps into a single doc that I can load quickly.
 Who knows, maybe someone else will find it useful too.

-This documentation will by no means be exhaustive, but should provide a fresh Linux VPS with a reasonable amount of *basic* security and facilities for everyday dev work, particularly for someone whose focus is on linux + node.js.
+This documentation will by no means be exhaustive, but should provide a fresh Linux VPS with a reasonable amount of *basic* security and facilities for everyday dev work, particularly for someone whose focus is on Linux + node.js.
 For those who stumble upon this resource: I won't explain every command or justify each step -- Google and the "man pages" are good friends.

 Note that my reference point at the time of writing is Ubuntu Linux 11.04.